Treaty of Huế (1883): Treaty revision

 The Harmand treaty was never ratified in France.
 One of its most problematic aspects, in the eyes of the Quai d'Orsay, was that it had imposed substantial territorial concessions on Vietnam.
 These provisions reflected Harmand's personal view that France should be aiming at the outright conquest of Vietnam.
 This was not the view of the French foreign ministry, which believed that it would be safer and more convenient for France to govern Vietnam indirectly, by means of a protectorate.
 The French foreign ministry drafted a milder version of the treaty, which revised some of the harsher clauses of the Harmand treaty.

 Ignoring the reservations of the foreign ministry, the French authorities in Tonkin attempted to enforce the Harmand Treaty during the autumn of 1883, but with little success.
 The Vietnamese paid only lip service to the treaty's provisions.
 Prince Hoàng Kế Viêm continued to garrison Sơn Tây with a large Vietnamese army, in contravention of Article 4 of the treaty, and the civil authorities cooperated with the French only grudgingly.
 The court at Huế only modified its recalcitrant attitude after Admiral Courbet inflicted a decisive defeat on Liu Yung-fu and Hoang Ke Viem at Sơn Tây in December 1883.
 Believing that further resistance was useless, the court at Huế now ordered the civil authorities in Tonkin to collaborate with the French.

-In January 1884 the French diplomat Arthur Tricou visited Huế to obtain the ratification of the Harmand treaty from the Vietnamese government.
-Aware that the victory at Son Tay put the French in a strong position, Tricou hinted that some of the more objectionable clauses of the Harmand treaty might be revised if the Vietnamese demonstrated their sincerity.
-On 1 January 1884 the Vietnamese government declared its full and complete adhesion to the Harmand treaty.
+In January 1884, the French diplomat Arthur Tricou visited Huế to obtain the ratification of the Harmand treaty from the Vietnamese government.
+Aware that the victory at Sơn Tây put the French in a strong position, Tricou hinted that some of the more objectionable clauses of the Harmand treaty might be revised if the Vietnamese demonstrated their sincerity.
+On 1 January 1884, the Vietnamese government declared its full and complete adhesion to the Harmand treaty.
 Significantly, it also said that it 'trusted in the goodwill of the French Republic that some of its provisions would be softened at a later date' (s'en remettant au bon vouloir de la République quant aux adoucissements qui pourraient y être ultérieurement apportés).

 The Harmand treaty was eventually replaced by a new Treaty of Huế, signed on 6 June 1884.
 The 1884 treaty was signed in the wake of the conclusion of the Tientsin Accord between France and China on 11 May 1884, in which China implicitly renounced her historic suzerainty over Vietnam.
 The treaty was negotiated for France by Jules Patenôtre, the new French minister to China.